DIY Servo SubWoofer (Velocity Feedback)

 It can't be all good all the time.
 A 10" driver can only move so much air, so it can only get so loud at any given frequency.
 When you exceed that loudness, the driver gets nonlinear, causing a flat spot on the feedback.
 The amp will push at full power to try to get the driver to move farther.
 It makes a very loud click noise as it applies full power to the driver.
 There is no way around the physics of it.
 If you need to go lower and/or louder, you need a bigger cone or more of them.
 That is always true, but with velocity feedback it is more obvious when your woofer gets overextended, since it won't go gracefully nonlinear.

-Finished Board
+PC Board

 Listening

-With the room resonances mostly tamed using the MiniDSPs, the only thing left to do was listen to some music.
-I have a set of songs that really challenge the speakers at specific ranges.
-I tried them out on the new circuit and think the flatness of the subwoofer makes it impossible to tell there is a sub at all.
+With the room resonances mostly tamed using the MiniDSP, the only thing left to do was listen to some music.
+I have a set of tunes that really challenge the speakers at specific ranges.
+The extended response makes it clear that there are low frequencies in many recordings.
+I'm running the sub at a lower level than the main speakers, maybe 2-3dB, because of room resonances, and it just sounds fantastic.
+A miniDSP 2x4 is acting as a crossover and EQ for the sub.

 1. Radcliff, Clark J., Gogate, Sachin D. (1996) "Velocity Feedback Compensation of Electromechanical Speakers for Acoustic Applications"